Actor makes cameo in Oscars Rolex ad hours after his death

 In the ad, which featured famous cinematic moments where Rolex watches are featured, there is a brief clip of Paxton in “Titanic.”

-Paxton died Sunday at 61 after suffering surgical complications, and while it is unclear whether Rolex inserted Paxton’s clip after his death, it seemed especially poignant to many fans.
+Paxton died Sunday at 61 after suffering surgical complications, and while People reports that Rolex created the ad before his death, it still seemed especially poignant to many fans.

 Saw Tombstone when I was 11, still one of my favorite films.
 Seeing Bill Paxton in the #Rolex montage was powerful. pic.twitter.com/Bb0XzBb7M1— Kaamil El-Rayess (@kelrayess) February 27, 2017